hyana/FCC-Scheduler/README.md

-# Files needed (No need to download other files!)
+# Description about files_needed
 * One main html file: ffc_scheduler.htm
 * Two js files: jquery-3.5.1.min.js, index.js
 * One css files: style.css

-# Explanation of how to open final.html
+# Explanation of how to open the web
-1. Download "ffc_scheduler.htm", "jquery-3.5.1.min.js", and "index.js".
-Make sure that they are all in the same directory
+1. Download all files in 'files_needed' folder: "ffc_scheduler.htm", "jquery-3.5.1.min.js", and "index.js".
+Make sure that all files are downloaded in the same directory
 2. Open "final.htm" with Chrome or other Internet browsers(I personally recommend Chrome)
 3. Click "Search" Button on the tab
 4. Choose the institution that you want to find the course using the select box.